jenjwong/expenseTrackr/README.md

 * [Facebook's Create React App](https://github.com/facebookincubator/create-react-app)
 * [Blueprint](http://blueprintjs.com/), Palantir's [new React-based UI toolkit](https://medium.com/@palantir/scaling-product-design-with-blueprint-25492827bb4a) is used for elegant consistent styling of UI and has a handful of built-in accessibility features.
 * Redux-Forms is used to minimize form boiler plate code
-*  Moment.js are Numeral.js for consisten styling of times and numbers
+*  Moment.js are Numeral.js for consistent styling of times and numbers

 ### Server-Side Technologies
 Expense Trackr uses Express and MongoDB server-side.
 Flow of control is implemented using ES6 async await.